Kanegraffiti/parsl/docs/userguide/checkpoints.rst

    def hello (msg, stdout=None):
        return 'echo {}'.format(msg)

 Caveats
 ^^^^^^^

-It is important to consider several important issues when using app caching:
+It is important to consider several important issues when using :ref:`App caching <memoization>`:

-- Determinism: App caching is generally useful only when the apps are deterministic.
+- Determinism: :ref:`App caching <memoization>` is generally useful only when the :ref:`Apps <app>` are deterministic.
-  If the outputs may be different for identical inputs, app caching will obscure this non-deterministic behavior.
-For instance, caching an app that returns a random number will result in every invocation returning the same result.
+  If the outputs may be different for identical inputs, :ref:`App caching <memoization>` will obscure this non-deterministic behavior.
+For instance, caching an :ref:`App <app>` that returns a random number will result in every invocation returning the same result.

-- Timing: If several identical calls to an app are made concurrently having not yet cached a result, many instances of the app will be launched.
+- Timing: If several identical calls to an :ref:`App <app>` are made concurrently having not yet cached a result, many instances of the :ref:`App <app>` will be launched.
   Once one invocation completes and the result is cached all subsequent calls will return immediately with the cached result.

-- Performance: If app caching is enabled, there may be some performance overhead especially if a large number of short duration tasks are launched rapidly.
+- Performance: If :ref:`App caching <memoization>` is enabled, there may be some performance overhead especially if a large number of short duration tasks are launched rapidly.
   This overhead has not been quantified.